asdf-format/asdf/docs/asdf/using_extensions.rst

 The built-in extension
 ----------------------

-The ability to serialize the following types is provided by ASDF's built-in
+The ability to serialize the following types is provided by `asdf`'s built-in
 extension:

 * `dict`